ginjo/esphome-dynamic-cron/README.md

     0 0 0,5 * * mon,wed,fri | 0 30 2 * * mon,wed,fri

   This translates to *every Mon, Wed, Fri at midnight, 2:30am, and 5:00am*.

+  The cron expression fields are:

+  * Seconds
+  * Minutes
+  * Hours
+  * Days-of-month
+  * Months
+  * Days-of-week

+  Note that this component uses six-field cron expressions, with the first field representing *seconds*.

   For supported cron expression features and syntax, see the Croncpp documentation.
   * https://github.com/mariusbancila/croncpp

   ### Disable Schedule

-  When this entity is turned ON, the schedule is disabled.
+  When this entity is turned ON, the schedule is disabled and no actions will be triggered.
   No other functionality of ESPHome is affected.

-  While a schedule is disabled, no next-run time is calculated.
+  While a schedule is disabled, no next-run time is calculated, and you will see `---` in the next-run-time field.

   When this element is turned OFF, the schedule is activated and a new next-run time is calculated.

   ### Remember Next